jgddesigns/stateshaper/README.md

 1. **Seed** – You start with a small fixed-length array of integers (e.g. 9 numbers).
-2. **Morph Rule** – On each step, the array is updated using a deterministic formula that combines the current value, a neighbor, and the iteration index.
+2. **Morph Rule** – On each step, the array is updated using a deterministic formula that combines the current value, the constant values, modulus, and the iteration index.
+The modulus value keeps the array values witin a certain range.
+This allows for unbound deterinism because whenever a specific number is processed, the resulting number will always be the same.
 3. **Code Extraction** – The engine summarizes the state into a small integer "code" using weighted sums and offsets.
 4. **Semantic Mapping** – The code is mapped into a vocabulary index, producing a token.
 5. **Feedback** – The previously chosen token influences the next mapping, so the "meaning" evolves with the state.

 The result is a compact engine that turns tiny seeds into large, evolving sequences that feel structured and consistent over time.